simon-lc/framecat/docs/source/index.md

 :code:`framecat` provides simple tools to automate video and gif generation from frame sequences via a command-line interface.

+Framecat provides simple tools to automate video and gif generation from frame sequences.

+Try it quickly by following this [**tutorial**](quickstart.md).

 Our core API, :func:`tyro.cli()`,

 - **Generates CLI interfaces** from a comprehensive set of Python type